tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/服务迁移/在线迁移_intl_en.md

 Online migration is a service migration method that supports migrating physical machines, virtual machines, and third-party cloud servers to Tencent Cloud CVM, making it easy for you to deploy a unified platform for computing resources or build a hybrid cloud across different platforms.
 This document guides you through how to use online migration.
->?
-The source server mentioned in this page can be a physical server, virtual machine, or cloud server on another cloud platform such as AWS, Microsoft Azure, Google Cloud Platform, Alibaba Cloud, and Huawei Cloud.
+>The source server mentioned in this page can be a physical server, virtual machine, or cloud server on another cloud platform such as AWS, Microsoft Azure, Google Cloud Platform, Alibaba Cloud, and Huawei Cloud.

 ## Application Scenarios